keu/docs/software/airflow-alerts.md

 Whether you're just starting to use Apache Airflow or your team is running it at scale, incorporating an alerting framework is critical to the health of your data.
 On Astronomer Software, users have access to three types of alerting solutions:

 - Airflow task and DAG-level alerts, which notify you via email when an Airflow task or DAG fails, succeeds, or retries.
-- Deployment-level alerts, which notify you when the health of an Airflow Deployment is low or if any of Airflow's underlying components are underperforming, including the Airflow Scheduler.
+- Deployment-level alerts, which notify you when the health of an Airflow Deployment is low or if any of Airflow's underlying components are underperforming, including the Airflow scheduler.
 - Platform-level alerts, which notify you when a component of your Astronomer platform is unhealthy, such as Elasticsearch, Astronomer's Houston API, or your Docker Registry.

 This guide focuses on configuring task and DAG-level alerts.
 For information on configuring platform and Deployment-level alerts, read [Alerting on Astronomer Software](platform-alerts.md).

-## Subscribe to Task-Level Alerts
+## Subscribe to task-level alerts

 As an Airflow user, you can configure event-based email alerts directly in your DAG code by leveraging Airflow's [email util](https://github.com/apache/airflow/blob/master/airflow/utils/email.py).
 Depending on your use case, you may choose to be notified if a particular task or DAG fails, succeeds, retries, etc. On Astronomer, setting up task-level alerts requires configuring an SMTP service to handle the delivery of these emails.